Indian Regional Navigation Satellite System

 The twelve 22-Newton attitude control thrusters are connected to the same propellant system and also feature the basic design with a Titanium alloy injector and Columbium nozzle.
 The thrusters operate in blowdown mode at a chamber pressure of 0.68 Mpa.
 The thrusters have an area ratio of 100.

-The heart of the satellite payload is a highly accurate Rubidium atom clock that is used to generate navigation signals.
+The heart of the satellite payload is a highly accurate Rubidium atom clock that is used to generate navigation signals with two additional clocks available as backup.
 The payload of the satellite operates in L5-band at a center frequency of 1176.45 MHz and a bandwidth of 24MHz and in S-Band at 2492.028 MHz with a bandwidth of 16.5MHz.

 The Spacecraft will support Standard Positioning Service that is open to all users as well as Restrictive Service with high accuracy that is only provided to authorized users.
 The system will provide an accuracy of 10 to 20 meters.